pancsta/asyncmachine-go/docs/manual.md

 )
 ```

-States are commonly aliased as `ss` (first-last rune), as they are constantly being referenced, while imports of
+States are commonly aliased as `ssP` (first-last rune), as they are constantly being referenced, while imports of
 external schema files have the package name added, eg `ssrpc`.
 It's also crucial to ["verify" states](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Machine.VerifyStates),
 as map keys have a random order.